Consuming Tap Water Under the Advisory

 filter cold tap water through faucet or pitcher filters that are certified to remove lead before consuming tap water.

 Our water sampling results show the community’s water quality is improving.
 We continue to work collaboratively with regulators and the nation’s leading water chemistry experts since discovering elevated lead levels in some University Park homes in June.

 If you remain under the advisory, please continue regularly using your tap water to keep this process moving as quickly as possible.

 As we work together toward a resolution, we remain committed to keeping you informed and doing all we can to be a good community partner.
 We appreciate your ongoing cooperation and patience.

-Click to view the video above for the latest progress updates and important information for those homes that remain under the advisory.
+This video includes progress updates and important information for those who are under the advisory.